christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 # Tools

 Manuscripts often contain information that is both genealogically relevant and tricky to capture.
-A few works that address this side of the problem:

-> @maddison1997nexus

 The [Text Encoding Initiative](https://tei-c.org/) attempts to standardize the many issues that arise in trying to manage multiple copies of a text.

 The [Interedition Github page](https://github.com/interedition) contains a number of repositories for projects dealing with textual criticism, including